 The Columbia “Type B” Graphophone – commonly called the 'Eagle' – was first sold in late 1897 as an inexpensive yet solidly-built machine for the mass market.
 (Please see my Columbia Eagle page for the history of this interesting early graphophone.)

-There is one little-known variation of the Type B 'Eagle' which is definitely not common: the special “Nickeled and Polished” model.
+There is a little-known variation of the Type B 'Eagle' which is definitely not common: the special “Nickeled and Polished” model.
 Instead of brushed steel, the entire motor was mirror-polished and heavily plated in bright nickel, including the governor balls, gears, and even the screws.
 This was sold for a brief time only in 1898, aimed at a niche market of people who wanted a little “bling” even on an inexpensive machine.
 The highly polished nickel-plated metalwork added $3 to the cost, bringing it to a total of $15.
 That represented a 25% premium over the regular cased version, a significant amount in that era.
 Few of these highly-nickeled Eagles are known to survive today.

 Adding to the bling factor on this particular example is a Polyphone attachment

 invented by Leon Douglass of the Chicago Talking Machine Company of Chicago.
 As with

 Polyphone attachments made for Edison phonographs,

 this device uses two individual reproducers tracking the same groove, which creates

 an echo effect.
 This “artificial reverb” is more pronounced on the Type B Graphophone